Vegan Coconut Cake

 Line a lasagna pan with parchment paper .

 Mix 1 can full-fat coconut milk, 1 tablespoon vinegar, 2 teaspoons vanilla, ⅔ cup melted coconut oil, and 1 ½ cups sugar using a stand mixer or a handheld electric mixer.
-You can also mix this cake batter by hand, but you’ll need a stand mixer or an electric mixer for the frosting.
+You can also mix this cake batter by hand, but you’ll need a stand nixer or an electric mixer when you get to the frosting instructions.

-Sift 2 ½ cups unbleached flour, 1 ½ teaspoons baking soda, and 1 teaspoon baking powder into a different bowl.
+Sift 2 ½ cups unbleached flour, 1 ½ teaspoons baking soda, and 1 teaspoon baking powder into a large bowl.

 Whisk the dry ingredients, and whisk in 1 cup of blended coconut.
 When you blend your shredded coconut, just use the pulse button for a few seconds to turn it into a finer consistency.
 You don’t want to overblend it or you might end up with coconut butter.